 “It's an Excel world, we just live in it” – so true!
-Despite various alternatives coming into play to ease data-intensive tasks for us, it's not wrong to say Excel is the champion.
+Despite various Excel alternatives coming into play to ease data-intensive tasks for us, it's not wrong to say Excel is the champion.
 Be it any industry, any function, from project planning to sales planning to financial planning, Excel makes our lives easy by its plethora of tools and functions – sorting, formulating, extrapolating, and whatnot.

 But then, even Santa comes with a Clause, and with all its wonders Excel can still make you end up with hours of monotonous manual data plugging, repetitive procedures, and the risk of an error being the biggest nightmare in that intensive spreadsheet.

 Unless you decide to go for a financial planning software that solves this problem and has automation features included with many more extras that can make your life easier.
 But first, let's dive deeper into the Excel world.
+If you're looking to cut down on manual tasks and create more automated workflows, this blog is here to help.
+Read on to learn how to create an automated process when reviewing spreadsheet data from multiple sources.

-What is Excel automation?
+What is Excel Automation?

 Excel automation, exactly like it sounds, equips you with tools to automate tasks, reduce manual hours and brain drain, significantly reduce repetition and risk of errors.
 Simply put, helps you be more efficient.
-In addition to aiding technical workflow, it also automates generalized tasks such as formatting (creating good-looking spreadsheets is an art!), saving a file in a specific format with a particular naming pattern, and migration and integration of data to/from other programs.
+In addition to aiding technical workflow, it also automates generalized tasks such as formatting (creating good-looking spreadsheets is an art!), saving a file in a specific format with a particular naming pattern, and migration and integration of Excel data to/from other programs.

 All this can happen with a click and the biggest benefit yet might be the ability to smoothly transfer the responsibility of tasks to another teammate or colleague – with that one click they can take your place while you are on vacation and produce the same quality reports without having to reinvent the wheel!